KopiasCsaba/StreamFixerBrowserExtension/README.md

 you close the window and start it again tomorrow.
 The participant's streams are not always as big as they could be, therefore losing quality.

+See, how the layout changes when someone joins:
 ![Problem](docs/resources/problem.gif)

 # The solution
 StreamFixer offers a solution for that problem by creating a full-width fixed order single column from the streams available.

+When someone joins, they will be put to the end of the stack.
+If they were already here, they will be put back where they were before.
+(Matched by name)
 ![Problem](docs/resources/solution.gif)

 # Screenshots